Joint Time-Vertex Fractional Fourier Transform: The Joint Time-Vertex Fractional Fourier Transform (JFRT)

-As a two dimensional transformation, JFRT has the properties of index additivity, reduction to the identity and reduction to the ordinary transformations just as the two dimensional DFRT.
-It also has the property of unitarity provided that $\mathbf{F}_G$ is unitary.
-This condition is satisfied for undirected graphs with common GFT definitions \cite{sandryhaila13discretegsp,shuman13emerging}.
-Also, there are unitary transformations for the directed graphs introduced by recent works \cite{shafipour18digraphconf}.
-Therefore, JFRT is a good candidate that generalizes the discrete manifestation of the two dimensional FRT (2D-DFRT) of the classical signal processing to the GSP domain.
+As a two-dimensional transformation, JFRT has the properties of index additivity, reduction to the identity, and reduction to the ordinary transformations, just as the two-dimensional DFRT\@.
+It also has the unitarity property provided that $\mathbf{F}_G$ is unitary.
+This condition is satisfied for undirected graphs with common GFT definitions~\cite{sandryhaila13discretegsp,shuman13emerging}.
+Also, there are unitary transformations for the directed graphs introduced by recent works~\cite{shafipour18digraphconf}.
+Therefore, JFRT is a good candidate that generalizes the discrete manifestation of the classical signal processing's two-dimensional FRT (2D-DFRT) to the GSP domain.